 Interval training is one of the most effective ways to burn body fat.
 A number of studies show exercising at a high-intensity for short periods of time and then recovering is more beneficial for reducing body fat than working out at a moderate intensity.
-High-intensity workouts seems to more effective for loss of belly fat too.
+High-intensity workouts seem to more effective for loss of belly fat too.
 Perfect if you’re trying to uncover those ab muscles you’ve worked so hard to strengthen and define.

-The problem with high-intensity exercise is you can only do it for so long before you “hit the wall” and have to stop due to build-up of acid and waste products in your muscles.
-With interval training you work out at a very high intensity, but also have a rest interval to partially recover before beginning the next active cycle.
+The problem with high-intensity exercise is you can only do it for so long before you “hit the wall” and have to stop due to the build-up of acid and waste products in your muscles.
+With interval training, you work out at a very high intensity, but also have a rest interval to partially recover before beginning the next active cycle.

 Structuring Interval Training